shibukawa/saving/README.md

 It reduces memory usage of container until request is coming without sidecar container.
 This idea is similar to xinetd or systemd socket activation (Accept=no), but it works as a command wrapper.

+## FAQ

+* Is it good for cloud platform use?
+  - No. Google Cloud's Cloud Run is already have a scale to zero feature.
+Any other container service uses fixed resources even if the server process is not running.
+* Is it good for development use?
+  - Yes.
+It reduces memory of local container engines.
+If you
+* Is it good for servers written in any programming language?
+  - No. It launches server process when request is coming.
+If the server process takes too long to start, it is difficult to use.
+* Is it good for databases?
+  - No. It supports only HTTP requests.

 ## Usage and Mechanism

 It assumed to use with the following Dockerfile definition: